tc-liu/tc-liu.github.io/album_recs.md

 title: Album Recommendations
 ---

-# This page is a work in progress.

 Greetings!
 Here are some albums I really, really enjoy vaguely catagorized by genres.
 Feel free to hop on to the [all time favs](fav_albums) page to check out some of my absolute favorites.
 Note that I want to avoid some household-name-level classics that everybody knows and loves like the Beatles, MJ，*Purple Rain*, etc., because this is a list of *recommendation*.
 Each decade / genre is in alphabetical order.

 ## Rock